EdWorld Internet Topics

 "We need MORE stockings!!!" -- Tobias

 December is full of special days to celebrate in the classroom.
-Here are activities for ten of the observances you won't want to miss this month!
+Here are activities for 10 of the observances you won't want to miss this month!

 Hanukkah

-Jewish families begin the eight-day celebration of Hanukkah, or the Festival of Lights, beginning at sundown on a date in November or December.
-(For dates, see source 1 or source 2.)
+Jewish families start the eight-day celebration of Hanukkah, or the Festival of Lights, beginning at sundown on a date in November or December.
+(For this year's dates, see this source.)
 If you are not familiar with the history and customs of this holiday, visit Torah Tots.
 Young children will adore the site's Chanukah Coloring Pages.

 People in Israel make delicious jelly doughnuts called Sufganiyot during Hanukkah.
 You can enjoy them also when you experiment with a recipe from the Net.